 The Cochrane Hepato-Biliary Group

-The Copenhagen Trial Unit (CTU) hosts the Editorial Team Office of The Cochrane Hepato-Biliary Group (CHBG), one of the 53 systematic review groups within The Cochrane Collaboration.
-The CHBG editorial staff works with more than 2000 people all over the world.
-The roles of these people are either as review authors, peer reviewers, translators, handsearchers, consumers, experts in statistics, editors, or simply members who follow the progress and use the products of the CHBG work.
-The CHBG editorial team guides authors and works with authors during the preparation of Cochrane systematic reviews, starting with the review title registration, review protocol development, the final preparation of the Cochrane review, and its subsequent updates and publication in The Cochrane Database of Systematic Reviews, part of The Cochrane Library.
+The Copenhagen Trial Unit (CTU) hosts the Editorial Team Office of The Cochrane Hepato-Biliary Group (CHBG).
+The CHBG is one of the 56 systematic review groups, each belonging to one of the eight Review Networks.
+The CHBG is part of the Cochrane Abdomen and Endocrine Network.
+The CHBG editorial team staff works with more than 2000 people from about 130 countries.
+People contribute either as review authors, peer reviewers, translators, handsearchers, consumers, editors, statisticians, or simply follow the progress and use the CHBG products.
+The CHBG editorial team office and CHBG editors work with authors from registration of the review title to further development of their protocol and systematic review as well as its subsequent updates and publication in The Cochrane Database of Systematic Reviews (CDSR) on The Cochrane Library (CLib).
 Cochrane reviews should be updated every two years or as soon as new evidence is published.
-CHBG authors receive help with the design of search strategies for different literature databases and may receive copies of the publications of relevance to their reviews during the whole review preparation process.
-For the purpose, The CHBG maintains a CHBG Controlled Trials Register that is published in the Cochrane Register of Controlled Trials (CENTRAL), part of The Cochrane Library.
-The CHBG conducts systematic reviews of interventions, diagnostic test accuracy, and overview of reviews.
-There are also different subtypes within the mentioned reviews.
-All CHBG protocols and reviews undergo extensive peer reviewing, multiple review checks, and editorial approval before publication.
-In order to reach a broader public, The CHBG encourages also sister publications of CHBG reviews in various journals.
-However, there are some central Cochrane rules that need to be considered before sending in one’s manuscript to a paper journal.
+CHBG authors receive help with the design of search strategies for literature databases from The CHBG.
+The CHBG maintains a CHBG Controlled Trials Register that is published in the Cochrane Register of Controlled Trials (CENTRAL), part of The Cochrane Library.
+CENTRAL is freely available to Cochrane members via the Cochrane Register of Studies Online (CRSO).
+The CHBG conducts systematic reviews of interventions (prevention and treatment), diagnostic test accuracy, and overview of reviews.
+In the future, we will also focus on prognostic systematic reviews.
+All CHBG protocols and reviews undergo external peer reviewing, multiple review checks, and editorial approval before publication.
+To reach a broader public, The CHBG also encourages sister publications of CHBG reviews in various journals.
+However, there are some central Cochrane rules that need to be considered before sending in one’s manuscript to a paper journal (see Cochrane publishing policy).

-In December 2016, there were 138 Cochrane protocols for systematic reviews and 189 Cochrane systematic reviews published in The Cochrane Database of Systematic Reviews (The Cochrane Library).
+For current status of the CHBG work as well as for earlier output and events, people are invited to visit The CHBG website.
+By the end of December 2020, there were 380 CHBG protocols of systematic reviews and 237 CHBG systematic reviews published in The Cochrane Database of Systematic Reviews (The Cochrane Library).

-The Nordic Cochrane Centre is an independent research organisation, part of Cochrane, with main responsibilities of training review authors from the Nordic region.
+The CHBG refers to Cochrane Nordic, an independent research organisation, part of Cochrane, with main responsibilities of training review authors from the Nordic region.